Investing in Public

 Cohort II: 2019 to 2021 (global)

-Between 2019 and 2021 I wrote 22 cheques into 14 companies, while running Quandl post its acquistion by Nasdaq.
+Between 2019 and 2021 I wrote 22 cheques into 14 companies, while running Quandl post its acquisition by Nasdaq.
 These were slightly larger cheques, but with a different geographical focus than cohort I: Canada, the US and Europe.
 These investments were somewhat ad hoc initially, but got more intentional towards the end.

 Key learnings: entry price matters; avoid both fomo and value investing; consensus decisions lead to mediocre outcomes.